 Step 2: In the first step, we will set the name and CloudFront distribution that we want to apply the rule.

 - Convert to lowercase

 Step 4: Only allow those requests that match the rule.

 Step 5: Confirm and create it.

-Next step: Embed our S3 shortcode into your content
+It’s time to move on to the next step: Embed our S3 shortcode into your content